mark-watson/haskell_book/manuscript/hybrid_haskell_python_coref.md

 # Hybrid Haskell and Python For Coreference Resolution

 Here we will write a Haskell client for using a server written in Python that performs coreference resolution (more on this later).
 There is some common material in this chapter and the chapter *Hybrid Haskell and Python Natural Language Processing* because I wanted both chapters to be self contained.
+The code for this chapter can be found in the dubdirectory **HybridHaskellPythonCorefAnaphoraResolution**.

 Coreference resolution is also called anaphora resolution and is the process for replacing pronouns in text with the original nouns, proper nouns, or noun phrases that the pronouns refer to.